-Every day we receive a list of animals at the local shelters who are at risk of being put to sleep in less than 24 hours.
-The only way that we can save these animals is with the help of foster homes.
+Every day we receive a list of animals that are at risk of being euthanized at local shelters and impound facilities.
+The only way that we can save these cats, dogs, kittens, and puppies is with the help of animal lovers who open their hearts and homes to an at-risk pet.

-Being a pet foster family has rewards that extend beyond helping an animal find a home.
-All of the animals in our program would have been put down at the county shelter without dedicated fosters.
-By fostering one of our animals, you are quite literally saving their life.
-Becoming a foster gives you the chance to experience having an animal companion without a lifetime commitment, or to try new companions for an existing pet.
+Being a foster has rewards that extend beyond helping an animal find a home.
+Since all of the animals in our program would have been euthanized if it were not for dedicated fosters, by fostering one of our animals, you are quite literally saving their life.
+Becoming a foster also gives you the chance to experience having an animal companion without a lifetime commitment, or to try new companions for an existing pet.

 What are the responsibilities of being a foster family?